Analysis Organisation

 For detailed information, see the EOS API and the dynesty documentation.

+First, we sample from the CKM model.
 The task is then run as follows:

 [5]:

-eos.tasks.sample_nested(af, 'CKM-pi', base_directory=BASE_DIRECTORY, bound='multi', nlive=100, dlogz=9.0, maxiter=3000)
+eos.tasks.sample_nested(af, 'CKM-all', base_directory=BASE_DIRECTORY, bound='multi', nlive=100, dlogz=9.0, maxiter=4000)

-Note that the above command uses an unreasonably large value for dlogz (9.0) and small values for maxiter (3000), which is only done for the sake of this example.
+Note that the above command uses an unreasonably large value for dlogz (9.0) and small values for maxiter (4000), which is only done for the sake of this example.
 In practice, you should use a smaller value for dlogz at about 1% of the log-evidence.
 For maxiter, you should use a value that is large enough to ensure that the sampler has converged.
 Ideally, no value for maxiter should be required.

 [6]:

-path = os.path.join(BASE_DIRECTORY, 'CKM-pi', 'nested')
+path = os.path.join(BASE_DIRECTORY, 'CKM-all', 'nested')

 ns_results = eos.data.DynestyResults(path)